oxylabs/curl-with-proxy/README.md

 ## Using environment variables

-Another way to use proxy with curl is to set the environment variables **http_proxy** and **https_proxy**.
+Another way to use proxy with curl is to set the environment variables **http_proxy** and **https_proxy**:

 ```shell
 export http_proxy="http://user:pwd@127.0.0.1:1234"
 export https_proxy="http://user:pwd@127.0.0.1:1234"
 ```

-After running these two commands, run **curl** normally.
+After running these two commands, run **curl** normally:

 ```shell
 curl "http://httpbin.org/ip"
 ```

-To stop using proxy, turn off the global proxy by unsetting these two variables:
+To stop using a proxy, turn off the global proxy by unsetting these two variables:

 ```shell
 unset http_proxy
 unset https_proxy
 ```

-## Configure cURL to always use proxy
+## Configure cURL to always use a proxy

-If you want a proxy for curl but not for other programs, this can be achieved by creating a [curl config file](https://everything.curl.dev/cmdline/cmdline-configfile).
+If you want a proxy for curl but not for other programs, you can create a [curl config file](https://everything.curl.dev/cmdline/configfile.html).

-For Linux and MacOS, open terminal and navigate to your home directory.
+For Linux and MacOS, open the terminal and navigate to your home directory.
 If there is already a **.curlrc** file, open it.
 If there is none, create a new file.
 Here are the set of commands that can be run:

 ```shell
 cd ~
 nano .curlrc
 ```

-In this file, add this line:
+In this file, add a proxy authorization line:

 ```shell
 proxy="http://user:pwd@127.0.0.1:1234"
 ```

 Save the file.
-Now curl with proxy is ready to be used.
+Now, curl with proxy is ready to be used.

 Simply run **curl** normally and it will read the proxy from **.curlrc** file.